andrewcooke/choochoo/docs/daily-use.md

 This will load data and re-calculate appropriate statistics.

+### Activities with Kit

+To help [track equipment](kit) you may want to group FIT files by kit (eg bike).
+For example, if I have two bikes (made by Cotic and Bowman) then I might save rides in `/archive/cotic` and `/archive/bowman`.

+Loading the activities with associated kit information would then look
+like:

+    > ch2 activities -Dkit=cotic /archive/cotic/*.fit
+    > ch2 activities -Dkit=bowman /archive/bowman/*.fit

+This can be extended to more complex cases, limited only by your ingenuity with shell scripts (for example, you could put the kit in the file name and then extract it in a loader script or, on some file systems, store the kit as extended file attributes).

 ### FTHR

 Some of the statistics require heart rate zones.
 These are based on